 - 1½ Teaspoon Pure Vanilla Extract, more as needed

 - 1 Cup Powdered Sugar, Sifted

 - Butter two 8-inch round cake pans.
 Dust the pans with flour, tap out any excess.

 - Sift the flour, sugar, cocoa powder, baking soda, baking powder and salt.
 Then In the bowl of an electric mixer fitted with the paddle attachment, mix on low speed.
-In a medium bowl, whisk the buttermilk, oil, eggs and vanilla.
+In a medium bowl, whisk the buttermilk, oil, eggs, sour cream and vanilla.

 - Slowly add the buttermilk mixture into the dry ingredients until incorporated, then slowly beat in the hot coffee until fully incorporated.